New Data Quantifies Known Challenges & Uncovers Vast Hidden Organizational Costs

-Ed Gaudet, CEO and founder of Censinet, and Dr. Larry Ponemon will be presenting the research data and discussing best practices at our upcoming webinar, The Economic Impact of Third-Party Risk Management in Healthcare: Ponemon Research, on July 25th, 2019 at 12PM ET.
-Register here.
+Ed Gaudet, CEO and founder of Censinet, and Dr. Larry Ponemon present the research data and discuss best practices in our webinar on demand, The Economic Impact of Third-Party Risk Management in Healthcare: Ponemon Research.

-Read the research report and register for our webinar to find key results, including:
+Read the research report and watch our webinar recording to find key results, including: